iranian-github/here-to-help/CONTRIBUTING.md

 1. Clone the repository
 2. Install dependencies: `npm install`
+3. Generate static API files: `npm run generate-api`
-3. Start the development server: `npm run dev`
+4. Start the development server: `npm run dev`

+> Note: The `generate-api` script creates static JSON files in the `public/api` directory.
+These files are used when deploying to static hosting platforms like GitHub Pages.

 ## Coding Standards